Invariance of immersed Floer cohomology under Lagrangian surgery: Lagrangian surgery

-\begin{remark} {\rm (Brane structures)} A {\em brane structure} for $\phi_0$ consists of an orientation, relative spin structure, and $\Lambda^\times$-valued local system $y \in \RR(\phi_0)$.
-For for any holomorphic treed disk $u: S \to X$ the holonomy of the local system around the boundary is denoted by
+\begin{remark} {\rm (Brane structures)} A {\em brane structure} for $\phi_0$ consists of an orientation, relative spin structure, and $\Lambda_0$-valued local system $y \in \RR(\phi_0)$.
+For any holomorphic treed disk $u: C \to X$ the holonomy of the local system around the boundary is denoted by

-Any local system on $\phi_0$ induces a local system on $\phi_\eps$, by taking the trivial local system on the handle.
-Combining with Remark \ref{grad} and Proposition \ref{topology} we see that any brane structure on $\phi_0$ induces a brane structure on $\phi_\eps$, at least if the gradings are collapsed to $\Z_2$-gradings. \end{remark}
+Any local system on $\phi_0$ induces a local system on $\phi_\eps$, trivial on the handle, by identifying the local system on the handle with the fiber of the local system over the self-intersection point.
+Remark \ref{rem:grad} and Proposition \ref{prop:topology} imply that any brane structure on $\phi_0$ induces a ($\Z_2$-graded) brane structure on $\phi_\eps$. \end{remark}